 19 Beautiful Indonesian Islands: The Best Places To Visit In Indonesia

 Believe it or not, many of the best places to visit in Indonesia are still practically unknown to tourists.
-There are more than 17,000 Indonesian islands and most of them are still waiting to be explored!
+There are more than 17,000 Indonesian islands and most of them are still waiting to be traveled.

-Everyone goes to Bali, which is a wonderful island (don’t get me wrong!), but it’s been suffering from overtourism and overdevelopment for years.
+Everyone goes to Bali, which is a wonderful island (don’t get me wrong), but it’s been suffering from overtourism and overdevelopment for years.

 If you branch out to the other islands in Indonesia, you can see smoking volcanoes, sulfur lakes, pink sand beaches, tropical rainforests, exotic wildlife, and so much more.